Ritesh-Thorve/CampusConnect/README.md

 ## 🚀 Project Status

-🛠️ Campus Connect is currently under development.
+🛠️ Campus Connect is currently under development for Google login.
 New features and enhancements are actively being added.

 ---